-Creative therapy for those who hold everything together, are ready to unlearn living in survival mode,
+Creative therapy for those grew up too soon, hold everything together, and are ready to unlearn living in survival mode.

 Hi!
 I’m Neha.